labgem/microscope-user-doc/docs/content/overview/interface.rst

 Overview
 ========

+MicroScope's interface is organized around the notion of **tools** (also called **methods**).
+That is, most pages display the results computed by a dedicated tool for the current **reference genome** or a **reference sequence**.
+The current object is displayed in the top right corner of the navifation interface and on the page itself.

+Some exceptions to this rule are:
+  - the :ref:`mage`
+  - the :ref:`keywords` in Multiple Mode

-The picture below gives an overview of the interface (in this case the :ref:`viewer`).
+The picture below gives an overview of the typical interface (in this case the :ref:`viewer`):

 .. image:: img/overview.png